Eagle Lake Fishing Information

 Thousands of cows grazing along highway 139 thru mid January so we can safely assume some heavy nutrient loading has occurred.
 We believe that the heavy nutrients led to our massive blue/green algae problem last season.
 Rotting weeds from recently being covered in water contribute to the nitrate loading too.
 I doubt I will waste much time scouting the north basin early this season but we hope the fall produces some migration of trout if the tui chub minnows are prolific.
 The north basins were dry for a long time and it will take a little time to get the food supply back.

 In spite of seeing a few larger fish in 2016 season, the numbers of fish caught were dramatically decreased.
 For the first time in my 55 years, the lake was green and massively cloudy all 2016 season.
 So far 2017 we have seen clearer water up until mid July when the green hue began getting more obvious.
-Now in mid August it's getting greener and cloudier with visibility around 2-3ft if we're lucky.
+Visibility around 2-3ft now as August wanes to Sept.

 We saw a lot fewer trout in the tributaries this spring than in years past.
 I was more amazed by what I didn’t see than from what I did see.
 Papoose creek had up to a couple hundred, Merrill Creek just a handful.
 Both of these tributaries have traditionally had well over a thousand fish in them, even in years with less water we have seen 1700 to over 2000 in them.
 Pine Creek finally drafted around 1200+ over 6 weeks not all were spawners but DFW had to close the gate and prevent free passage upstream for a while, until they got every ripe hen they could which was in violation of the conservation plan for free passage for the native spawn so it was manipulated again this year.
 Then had to resort to electro-shocking in the lake for as many more as they could get.
 DFW wanted and expected to get 3.1 million eggs and after many weeks of good flow in all the main tributaries had to electroshock in the lake and still only got 1.3 million eggs.
 Hello?
 And they don't see a problem?
 LoL.
 It took well over a month of flow before any trout had come up Pine Creek and DFW had to work through the first week of May.
 Pine Creek started flowing in mid Dec and continued to trickle through the winter under the ice.
 Generally, eggs collected that late in the season aren't generally as viable as earlier eggs.
 Time will tell but we are seeing a lot fewer fish than we have in years past...absolutely no doubt about that.
 Many of the fish that did get to go upstream late in the flows, stayed between the A1 bridge and Spalding bridge….then flows receded quickly stranding quite a few in low water and low DO.
 It is always a waste of resources to prevent the fish from heading upstream the moment they want to go.
 Holding them back several weeks only leads to a predetermined outcome.
 Water temps shoot up quickly in slower flows and eggs can’t generally hatch, reduced flow strands not only the spawners but the fry as well.
 Result is not natural when restricted by humans for their own convenience.
 One of my major beefs with DFW and the biologists who do what THEY want, not what the fish are telling them.